jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 A "clef" sign indicates where notes fall on the staff.
-Guitar music is written in the "treble clef", also known as the "G clef" because it identifies the location of the note "middle G" on the staff.
+Guitar music is written in the "treble clef", also known as the "G clef" because it identifies the location of the G note on the staff.
 Notice how the clef is a stylized letter G that curls around the G staff line.

 {% include figure.html